paulopreto/paulopreto/README.md

 # 👋 Paulo Roberto Pereira Santiago
 - Welcome to my GitHub profile!
-- My name is Paulo Roberto Pereira Santiago and I am a professor and researcher at the University of Sao Paulo (USP).
+- My name is Paulo Roberto Pereira Santiago and I am a professor and researcher at the University of Sao Paulo (USP) 🇧🇷.
 - My research interests lie at the intersection of Biomechanics and Computer Engineering.

 ## 🧐 About Me